diptobiswas/CI-finalproject/README.md

 #### RUNNING
 Each model is self-contained in its own Jupyter Notebook file, where dependencies are automatically checked and downloaded.

-The Naive Bayes classifier (`naivebayes.ipynb`) was created first and is responsible for first processing the audio dataset into embeddings.
+The Naive Bayes classifier (`naivebayes.ipynb`) was created first and is responsible for processing the audio dataset into embeddings.
 These embeddings are then saved locally for other classifiers to access.
 Thus, **Naive Bayes should be run** **first**.